 Miss F.G. is aged 26.
 Pregnancy and delivery were normal, but F. had a series of illnesses and operations, including a subdural hemorrhage of unknown aetiology and correction of strabismus before the age of three years.
 She has poor eyesight and has to peer very closely to see, but can read, write and type.

 F. talked fluently at an early age, and had a large vocabulary.
 Her moms and dads thought she was developing normally until the operation on her eyes at 2 1/2 years.
 Following this she was socially withdrawn for several months.
 No detailed description could be obtained, but her mother was quite certain that there was a marked change in behavior.
 Despite the problems of social interaction, F.'s speech remained clear, with good vocabulary and grammar.
 She always had a remarkable memory for anything she had heard or read, including any statistical information.
 F. gradually became more friendly and, by about three years of age, she was making social approaches to her moms and dads and others in the family.
 However, she did not interact much with other kids.
 She copied her mother's activities a little, but did not develop normal pretend play or social play.

-Her main interests as a young child were drawing and, later on, reading.
+Her main interests as a young youngster were drawing and, later on, reading.
 She also collected costume dolls, which she arranged in rows that must not be disturbed.

 She was accepted at school but recognized as odd.
 Her conversation contained many long quotations from books and she also often made irrelevant remarks.

 F. was never good at practical tasks.
 Her moms and dads tended to do things for her.
 They found that, if they asked her to do some task, she would begin, but soon stop and turn to her own preferred activity - usually reading a book.